Predicting Inflation with Recurrent Neural Networks: Model specification

 I use a modified version of the more traditional k-fold cross-validation to account for time series characteristics.
+More specifically, at each time step during cross-validation and out-of-sample performance the estimation set expands by one observation and the prediction is compared with the actual value.
 By estimating and cross-validating the model on consecutive samples it is possible to avoid the look-ahead bias, since the performance is measured only on future data.
-At each time step, during cross-validation and out-of-sample performance, the estimation set expands by one observation and the prediction is compared with the actual value.
 In addition, I evaluate each specification over three nested sub-samples of the validation sample, the longest being the full validation set, and choose the model with best average performance over the splits.
 This is a simple way to add robustness to the analysis, since it minimizes the chances of sample-dependent results.
-For instance, with a single validation set, the chosen model is the one with best performance over those particular observations, but there is no guarantee it is going to continue outperforming the alternatives once we move towards the out-of-sample set.
 In practice, the choice of the number of splits is quite arbitrary.
 Here the splits are selected such that the minimum sub-sample size comprises approximately four years of observations.

 \begin{landscape}

 \end{landscape}